 Complaint Example there are deadlines that apply.
-If you think we are not meeti deadlines, you can make a complaint. there are deadlines that apply.
 If you think we are not meeting these deadlines, you can make a complaint.
 When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.